-Pete Wyckoff and Janelle Calhoun dedicated five new RIS Named Funds, telling the remarkable sarcoma stories of each of these individuals: the Miranda Mead Fund, the Judith B Wolson Fund, the Heidi Minor Fund, the Nick Convey Fund and the Marge Krauter Fund.
-In addition, 21 continuing named funds were recognized with candles in honor of each of these persons which were placed in the ever expanding RIS Luminary wall.
+Janelle Calhoun and Board President, Deb Cossette, dedicated four new RIS Named Funds, telling the remarkable sarcoma stories of each of these individuals: Thomas Worthley, Chelsey Olafson, Annette Bonaventura and Judy Jones.
+In addition, 28 continuing named funds were recognized with candles and photos in honor of each of these persons in a special tribute area.
 Learn more about RIS Named Funds and the persons honored.

-With its 17th annual Party in the Park, Rein in Sarcoma held high Karen's vision of education, patient support, and finding cures for sarcoma cancers so in her words, "no child would need to go to chemo instead of kindergarten."
-Our thanks to the over 200 Party in the Park volunteers and volunteer manager, Nancy Hendrickson, and the incredible work of the Clemens Family in coordinating and orchestrating the logistics of this amazing evening.
+Our thanks to the over 150 Party in the Park volunteers and volunteer manager, Nancy Hendrickson, and the incredible work of Pat Minor and his family and friends in coordinating and orchestrating the logistics of this amazing evening.

-Our great thanks to our 2107 Party photographers: Karen Eckman.
-Ron Eggert, Carleen Yocum, Stellar Quash, Marty Turner and Taylor Dale, and thanks to Marissa Porter for her video.
+Our great thanks to our 2018 Party photographers: Karen Eckman, Pete Wyckoff, Colleen McDonald, Bill Donovan, Ruth Hoban, and videographer, Marty Turner.
 Relive the Picnic and Party and download your favorites.